cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-526-fall-2019/LABS/final-project-instructions.html">Final Project Instructions</a>

-**Submit your project to the iCollege Assignment Folder by 11:59pm on March 2.**
+**Submit your project to the iCollege Assignment Folder by 11:59pm on July 31.**

 <br>
 <br>